Kyagara/VSTweaks/README.md

 #### TODO
 - "Trashcan", either a block, inventory slot or hotkey that you can press and delete items.
-- Implement sharing waypoint in the add/edit waypoint dialog.
+- Add waypoint Teleport/Share buttons in the add/edit waypoint dialog.
-- Move waypoint teleport to server so we can check the users permission, this way the permission necessary to teleport is customizable.
 - Port some features from my old Minecraft Mods, [Fred](https://github.com/Kyagara/Fred) and [CoopTweaks](https://github.com/Kyagara/CoopTweaks).
 Some that might be useful are:
   - Music selection
   - Autowalk